-The most interesting feature here is the round tower (shown left) which is one of only two in Cambridgeshire and only thirteen to be found anywhere in the country outside the counties of Norfolk and Suffolk.
-The other Cambridgeshire example is at Snailwell, where the work is Norman, but here, pace Pevsner, the tower is essentially a thirteenth century piece, albeit with a few fourteenth century modifications (although Stephen Hart, writing in The Round Church Towers of England, Lucas Books, 2003, attempts to address the questions posed by ascribing the whole tower to "late in the Early English period").
-The bell-openings are part of the original work and consist of single lancets, but the two-light W. window is Decorated in style and probably an insertion, while the tower arch with its sunk quadrant moulding on the inner order and two small hollow chamfers on the outer, although apparently constructed with the tower in its basic structure, seems likely to represent a fourteenth century remodelling of an arch that may once have been similar to the surviving chancel arch.
-This has two continuous flat chamfers round the arch and down the jambs, whereas while the tower arch also lacks capitals and has jambs similarly treated, these pass at the springing level into the mouldings described above - an unusual arrangement, not entirely convincing as the original form.
+This is one of only two churches with round towers in Cambridgeshire and one of only thirteen found anywhere in England outside Norfolk and Suffolk.
+The other Cambridgeshire example is at Snailwell, where the work is clearly Norman, but here, pace Pevsner, the tower is essentially thirteenth century in date, with a few fourteenth century modifications (though Stephen Hart avoids this complication by ascribing the whole tower to 'late in the Early English period').
+The bell-openings are original and consist of narrow, single lancets, but the two-light W. window is Decorated and probably an early fourteenth century insertion, while the tower arch with its sunk quadrant moulding on the inner order and two small hollow chamfers on the outer, although apparently part of the basic structure of the tower, seems likely to represent a fourteenth century remodelling of an arch that may once have been similar to the chancel arch.
+That has two continuous flat chamfers running round the arch and jambs, without intervening capitals, whereas while the tower arch similarly has double-chamfered jambs and no capitals, the mouldings merge upwards into the sunk quadrant and hollow chamfers previously mentioned, and the effect is not entirely convincing as a representation of the original form.

-St. Mary's church as a whole is constructed of flint with limestone dressings, and apart from the tower, consists of a nave with a N. porch and a chancel with a cross-gabled S. vestry.
-The nave and chancel are largely Decorated in style, albeit with some Perpendicular insertions.
-Windows are mostly renewed but have two lights and curvilinear tracery except for the chancel E. window which has three lights and supermullioned tracery.
-The S. doorway and inner and outer doorways to the N. porch have Perpendicular profiles and are set in square surrounds with traceried spandrels.
+St. Mary's church is constructed throughout of flint with limestone dressings and consists, besides the tower, of a nave with a N. porch and a chancel with a cross-gabled S. vestry.
+The nave and chancel are both largely Decorated in style, with some Perpendicular insertions.
+Windows are mostly renewed but have curvilinear tracery except for the Perpendicular chancel E. window, which is supermullioned.
+The S. doorway and the inner and outer doorways to the N. porch have Perpendicular profiles and are set in square surrounds with traceried spandrels.
 The vestry is Victorian.

-The church contains only one significant item of carpentry, namely the communion rail, which is a nice seventeenth century piece with turned balusters.
-However, on entering the church, the wall paintings are most immediately striking, even though they have become very faded and discoloured.
-Above the N. doorway, the remains of a St. George and the dragon can be seen, with just the dragon now visible (see the photrograph below left), while opposite, it is possible to make out the outline of St. Michael weighing souls on the right (below right) and St. Christopher carrying the Infant Christ on the left.
+On entering the church, it is the wall paintings that are most striking, even though they are faded and discoloured.
+Above the N. doorway, the remains of a St. George and the Dragon is visible, although only the dragon can really be made out (as illustrated below left), while opposite on the south wall, it is possible to discern the outline of St. Michael Weighing Souls on the right (shown below right) and St. Christopher carrying the Infant Christ on the left.